 How low self-awareness destroys teams

 If you have employees who are self-aware, your job as a manager can be easier because feedbacks become positive as much as constructive.
-They would have figure out already that there were gaps in there performance and most likely sought assistance on how to rectify them.
+They would have figure out already that there were gaps in their performance and most likely seek assistance on how to rectify them.

 One of the contexts in which self-awareness is especially critical is in teamwork.
 A self-aware employee would be acutely aware of whether their contribution to the team’s objective is valuable.

 So if you want to learn more about self-awareness and teamwork, you should definitely read this blog post: https://www.watoday.com.au/business/small-business/how-low-self-awareness-destroys-teams-20181220-p50ndu.html